 This is why you see a lot of innovation and other ways to make money on Etererum, such as yield farming, staking and digital real estate investing.
 These strategies are not available with Bitcoin’s blockchain.

 At the same time, there are still many great opportunities to make money with Bitcoin.
-While becoming a Bitcoin miner is probably not cost-efficient, lending and earning interest on your Bitcoin may be a good hedge against rising inflation.
+While becoming a Bitcoin miner is probably not cost-efficient, simply dollar cost averaging a small sum each pay cycle could pay off in the long-run.

 And, if you’re like many people (myself included), having a small amount of Bitcoin gets you interested in, and paying attention to, all the innovation happening inside the crypto industry.